 Treatment options and recommendations depend on several factors, including the type of CNS tumor, whether it is cancerous, the stage and/or grade of the tumor, possible side effects, the family’s preferences, and the child’s age and overall health.
 For instance, radiation therapy is often limited in children younger than 3 years old because extensive radiation therapy can cause learning and memory problems in the future.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of medical care.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.

 Talk with your child’s doctors about the goals of each treatment and what you can expect during the treatment.
 These types of talks are called “shared decision-making.”
 Shared decision-making is when you and the doctors work together to choose treatments that fit the goals of your child’s care.
 Shared decision-making is particularly important for a CNS tumor because there are different treatment options.
 Learn more about making treatment decisions.

 Astrocytoma.
-Treatment options often depend on the grade of the tumor.
+Treatment options often depend on the grade of the tumor:

 For low-grade astrocytoma, options include surgery, chemotherapy, radiation therapy, or combinations of these treatments.
-The types of treatments used depend on the tumor's location, how easily it can be removed with surgery, and a child's age.
+The types of treatments used depend on the tumor's location, how easily it can be removed with surgery, and the child's age.
 For some children with low-grade astrocytomas, surgery may be enough to cure the astrocytoma.
 Sometimes, depending upon the age of the child and the tumor's location, chemotherapy and/or radiation therapy may be recommended.